MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/extensions-release.md

 - **Supported distributions**: All CNCF-certified Kubernetes clusters.

 Azure AI Video Indexer enabled by Arc runs video and audio analysis on edge devices.
-The solution is designed to run on an Azure Stack edge profile, a heavy edge device.
+The solution is designed to run on an Azure Stack Edge profile, which is a heavy edge device.
 The solution supports many video formats, including MP4 and other common formats.
 It supports several languages in all basic audio-related models.

-For more information, see [Try Azure AI Video Indexer enabled by Arc](/azure/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart).
+For more information, see [Try Azure AI Video Indexer enabled by Azure Arc](/azure/azure-video-indexer/azure-video-indexer-enabled-by-arc-quickstart).

 ## Edge Storage Accelerator

 - **Supported distributions**: AKS enabled by Azure Arc, AKS Edge Essentials, Ubuntu.

-[Edge Storage Accelerator (ESA)](../edge-storage-accelerator/index.yml) is a first-party storage system designed for Arc-connected Kubernetes clusters.
-You can deploy ESA to write files to a "ReadWriteMany" persistent volume claim (PVC), where they are transferred to Azure Blob Storage.
-ESA offers a range of features to support Azure IoT Operations and other Azure Arc features.
+[Edge Storage Accelerator (ESA)](../edge-storage-accelerator/index.yml) is a first-party storage system that's designed for Azure Arc-connected Kubernetes clusters.
+You can deploy ESA to write files to a 'ReadWriteMany' persistent volume claim (PVC), where they're transferred to Azure Blob Storage.
+ESA offers a range of features to support Azure IoT operations and other Azure Arc features.

 For more information, see [What is Edge Storage Accelerator?](../edge-storage-accelerator/overview.md).